The Timeless Appeal of Carriage Doors

 Step 6: Installation

 Position the first door in the opening with temporary shims at the bottom.
-Use a level to ensure the door is plumb.
-Mark hinge locations on the door frame or jack stud.
-Pre-drill holes and secure the hinges.
+Use a level to confirm the door is plumb.
+Mark hinge locations on the frame or jack stud, pre-drill, and secure the hinges.
+Check that the door swings freely and clears the floor throughout its arc.
+Repeat for the second door, keeping consistent spacing between them.

 Maintenance for Longevity